“BALTO IS CALL CENTER MAGIC”

 Unfortunately, once a mistake occurs, it can be very difficult to fix it.
 A non-compliant call cannot be reversed.
 That’s why you need to make sure to prevent these kinds of mistakes at your call center before they happen.
 That’s what great contact center compliance is all about.
 Now, you may be wondering, how do I catch mistakes before the call is over?

 The answer to that question is to use a real-time guidance platform like Balto.
 Balto is a platform that monitors all calls and offers real-time suggestions to your reps so that they always know the best thing to say.
-The system automatically scores all calls and can notify managers of coaching moments.
+The system automatically scores all calls and can notify managers of call center coaching moments.
 All of these features tie in well to helping your call center maintain compliance.

 First, our real-time monitoring makes suggestions to reps in real time to use more compliant language so that they can correct any mistakes before the call is over.
 Secondly, our system records and analyzes every single call so that you have precise records of every call you make.
 Thirdly, our system can also make recommendations in real time to notify managers at your center if there is a moment where they should step in.